-Staff numbers in the year increased to 16 (2021: 3).
-Particular focus has been on underwriting and customer relations to ensure customers are offered the best and most efficient customer journey.
-Hires were also made in IT, Legal, Compliance and Finance as all areas of the operating infrastructure were expanded.
-Additionally, the leadership team was enlarged adding an experienced non-executive director, Chief Financial Officer and Chief Operating Officer to the leadership team, which is summarised on page 8.
-Further key hires are being made as the Company continues to grow.
+Staff numbers as at the end of the period increased to a full time equivalent of 47 (2022: 16).
+Particular focus has been on Underwriting and Customer Relations to ensure customers are offered the best and most efficient customer journey.
+Hires were also made in IT, Legal, Operations and Finance as all areas of the operating infrastructure were strengthened.
+Additionally, the management team was enlarged adding an experienced Chief Strategy Officer to the leadership team, which is summarised on page 8.